jupyterhub/team-compass/docs/binder/subdomains.rst

 If you would like to obtain a sub-domain that points at your public BinderHub please `open a new issue on our repository <https://github.com/jupyterhub/team-compass/issues/new>`_ mentioning who you are, what you do and where we can find your BinderHub.

+We look forward to new partnerships and your interest in helping advance the mission of Project Binder.